adamadair/euler/problem_013/problem13.md

 #Solution Notes
 I used Ruby's BigNum library and just added the damn numbers.
 I don't even feel bad about it.
 Hooray for Ruby!
+Perhaps it would be beneficial to understand how this actually works.